 Conditions are likely to be tough for the slight Baumgertner.

 Anatoly Lebedko, Belarusian politician and leader of the United Civic Party, spent 108 days in Amerikanka for taking part in protests after President Alexander Lukashenko was re-elected in 2010.

-He described the cells, the largest 2.5 meters by 5 meters, as dark, grey, crowded and damp.
+He described the cells, the largest 2.5 metres by 5 metres, as dark, grey, crowded and damp.
 Lebedko was one of six in a cell built for four, in temperatures typically below 14 degrees Celsius (57 Fahrenheit).